 The Hanging of the Greens at the University of New Mexico is its oldest student tradition, and it takes place in 2010 at 5:45 p.m. on December 6 at the UNM Bookstore.
-Carolers will move across campus to University House with a wreath for UNM's president.
-Then a reception will be held at Hodgin Hall from 6:30 to 8 p.m.
+Carolers will move across campus to University House with a wreath for UNM's president, followed by a reception at Hodgin Hall from 6:30 to 8 p.m.
 Besides the caroling and the formal wreath presentation, the main attraction is the large luminaria display, not to be missed.

 The community is invited and attendees are asked to bring an unwrapped children's book to place under the tree at Hodgin Hall.
 Books will be donated to UNM Children's Hospital.

 The Belen Harvey House Museum, in Belen, about a half hour's drive from Albuquerque, puts on a spectacular light show every year for the holidays.
 It is lit with more than 300,000 lights and is decorated with vintage Christmas items, nativity scenes, and more than 100 Christmas trees.

 There are also treats to eat and music to enjoy.
 Bugg Lights is open every day from 5 to 9 p.m until January 4, 2020.

 The holiday season means lots of shopping, and what better way to get into the spirit than at the Nob Hill Shop & Stroll in early December.
 On December 5, 2019, Central Avenue will be closed to traffic between Girard and San Mateo boulevards to make it easier to walk around the Nob Hill area of interesting local shops.
 If that's not enough, there will be live music and tons of Christmas decorations.